alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 ---
 layout: post
-title: Some cool websites from my bookmark collection
+title: My favourite websites from my bookmark collection
-summary:
+summary: Websites that change randomly, that mirror the real world, or even follow the moon and the sun, plus my all-time favourite website design.
 tags:
   - bookmarking
   - web development